 And then: marketing in moderation.
 First analyze the target group, then spread the marketing message accordingly.
 And always keep in mind: Good advertising works above all through trust.
 And how to win this is shown by the following example:

 Being nice to customers pays off

-Some time ago I got per eMail an apology from a mail-order company where I had ordered something some time ago.
-In the end, I almost ordered something: Because the ostensible apology was just a perfectly camouflaged marketing message.
+Before some Zeit I got it by eMail an apology from a mail order company that I visited some Zeit had ordered something.
+In the end, I almost ordered something: because the alleged apology was just a perfectly disguised marketing message.

 The eMail was simply provided with "apology" in the subject.
-"Why, why?"
+"Yeah, why?"
 I thought and clicked on it.
 Then I read:

-Hello, Due to a technical problem yesterday, not every customer was able to easily order.
-Therefore, and for the inconvenience caused to you, I would like to apologize to you first of all.
-Since your satisfaction is most important to me, today I have a very special offer for you as a small indemnity: Article XY for only 7,79 EUR without shipping costs instead of the usual 13,90 EUR.
-Order now article XY - Only 3 days valid.
+Hello, Due to a technical problem yesterday it was not possible for every customer to order on ... without any problems.
+Therefore, I would like to apologize to you for the inconvenience you have experienced.
+As your satisfaction is most important to me, I have a very special offer for you today as a small reparation: Article XY for only EUR 7,79 without shipping costs instead of the usual EUR 13,90.
+Order item XY now - only valid for 3 days.
 I hope that I can continue to convince you as a loyal customer of our advantages ...

 Just a click - and what happens then?